-The University of Tulsa offers many veteran services, including one-on-one help in navigating benefits, a dedicated Veterans Center and community connections with groups like the Blue Star Mothers.
+The University of Tulsa offers many veteran services, including one-on-one help in navigating benefits and a dedicated Veterans Center.

 About the Yellow Ribbon program at TU

 Admitted applicants whose percentage of payable benefits equal 100 percent and have served at least 36 months of active duty may be eligible for the Yellow Ribbon program at TU.
 There is no limit of Yellow Ribbon recipients.
 Qualified veterans may receive 100 percent paid tuition.

 Recipients may also be eligible for a housing allowance from Department of Veteran Affairs, which can be used on campus or off campus, and up to $1,000 a year for books and supplies.

 Veterans who have served an aggregate period of 90 days, but less than 36 months of active duty, also may apply to receive a percentage of payable benefits under the Post-9/11 GI Bill.